- 1 Top 7 Best Waterproof Earbuds Compared

 - Battery life

 If you’re someone who has an active lifestyle, you will need earbuds that can last throughout your workout.
 In general, Bluetooth-enabled earbuds tend to have short battery capacities.
 Some boast six to eight hours of playtime, while others only offer around 3.5 hours per bud.
+The best earbuds should have a decent run time.

 If your earbuds are going to get in contact with water constantly, you should invest in a pair with a premium build quality.
 Look for high-quality materials, or turn to well-known brands with tried-and-tested solutions.